How to Drive in New Zealand

-In order to drive legally in New Zealand, you must have a valid driver licence while you are driving.
-The licence must be in English or have a valid form of English translation.
+In order to drive legally in New Zealand, you must have a valid driver license while you are driving.
+The license must be in English or have a valid form of an English translation.
 The easiest way to get around this is by getting an international driver license in accordance with the United Nations Convention on Road Traffic.

-The licence must be up-to-date for your whole stay in New Zealand.
+The license must be up-to-date for your whole stay in New Zealand.
 You can drive for 12 months since the date you arrived in New Zealand.
 After that, you can use it for another 12 months, if you leave and return to the country.
-Or get a New Zealand driver licence, which is also a valid form of ID when buying alcohol.
-See how to convert your driver licence into a New Zealand driver licence in our dedicated article.
+Or get a New Zealand driver license, which is also a valid form of ID when buying alcohol.
+See how to convert your driver license into a New Zealand driver license in our dedicated article.